fanzypantz/JavaScript-Frameworks-CA/README.md

 My JavaScript frameworks course assignment at Noroff frontend development.
+It is a little app for displaying the https://rawg.io/apidocs api data.

 ### `yarn start`